zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 * [Link's Awakening Redux](https://github.com/ShadowOne333/Links-Awakening-Redux), a quality-of-life mod, merging many existing improvements in the disassembly.
 With variable-width font, uncensoring, bug fixes and all.
 * [Link's Awakening 30th Anniversary Edition](https://www.romhacking.net/forum/index.php?topic=37024.0), another work-in-progress quality-of-life mod, with many other improvements in the disassembly.

 Among these projects, Daid's [LADX Randomizer](https://daid.github.io/LADXR/) holds a special place.
-Internally it doesn't actually use the disassembly (the ROM is edited using binary patching); but Daid often contributes its findings to the disassembly documentation.
+While this randomizer is not directly based on the disassembly (internally the ROM is edited using binary patching), the disassembly is instrumental for its development.
+Daid also contributes its findings to the disassembly documentation.

 ## What's next?